HIV/AIDS in Colombia: Government policies

 Two landmark decisions, one in 1993 and one in 2008, significantly altered access to HIV treatment in Colombia.
 At the beginning of the HIV epidemic, about 20% of Colombia's population was on private healthcare, with the rest relying on public health care.

 In 1993, the passage of Law 100 created a system of privatized but regulated universal health care—under the new system, private insurance companies competed for clients with government oversight.
 Insurance companies were mandated only to cover treatment listed under Colombia's obligatory health plan.
 There were two types of insurance schemes under the new system—one to which employees and employers contributed, and one which was subsidized by the government.

 Although the contributory scheme offered more comprehensive health care overall, the antiretroviral medication used to treat HIV (AZT) was not covered under either version of the government's obligatory health plan.
 Individuals seeking AZT were forced to file tutelas, or pleas, in order to access it.
 One activist action, called Operation Wasp, involved filing seven tutelas in seven different courts in Bogotá so as to occupy the court dockets for ten days.
 All of the judges targeted by Operation Wasp ruled in favor of the tutelas.

 In 2008, with annual tutelas totaling around 100,000 the Constitutional Court of Colombia reached the T-760 decision, which made the obligatory government health plan more generous and provided for measures to be taken to decrease the incidence of arbitrary denial of health coverage.
 The T-760 decision fundamentally reframed how health care was viewed in Colombia, and is commonly viewed as having created a "right to health" conception of health care in which health care is viewed as a human right.

 Today, almost 100% of Colombians are insured.
-However, the quality of that insurance has often been disputed, with reports of individuals being denied healthcare due to administrative or bureaucratic reasons.
+The quality of that insurance has often been disputed, with reports of individuals being denied healthcare due to administrative or bureaucratic reasons.